Orphaned rhino calf gets a new lease of life

 Like all the orphaned rhinos at Care for Wild, Arthur’s story began tragically with the death of his mother at the hands of poachers in one of Africa’s rhino poaching battlegrounds.
-Sadly, this is an all too common occurrence, and unofficial estimates place the number of rhino poached in South Africa, in 2018 alone, at over 250 animals so far.
-“The problem at the moment is epidemic,” says Petronel Nieuwoudt, founder and head of Care for Wild and long-time collaborator with African Conservation Experience (ACE).
+Sadly, this is an all too common occurrence, and unofficial estimates place the number of rhinos poached in South Africa, in 2018 alone, at over 250 animals so far.
+“The problem at the moment is epidemic,” says Petronel Nieuwoudt, founder and head of Care for Wild and long-time collaborator with African Conservation Experience.
 It is also not uncommon for poachers to target breeding cows with calves in tow, meaning that there is often more than one precious life lost in a poaching incident like this.

-He was quickly immobilized and examined by the park’s veterinary team.
+He was quickly immobilised and examined by the park’s veterinary team.
 It immediately became apparent that he was injured quite badly.
 As is often the case, Arthur had most likely interfered with the poachers after they’d shot down his mother.
 The poachers, unwilling to fire their high-powered rifles again for fear of giving their position away before their grisly work was complete, had resorted to the long knife known as a panga to chase him off.

 The team notified Care for Wild of their impending arrival and whisked Arthur away on board their helicopter.
 Once safely in the hands of the dedicated team of staff and volunteers at the orphanage, Arthur could begin the journey toward recovery.
-The first priority was to deal with the wounds he had received at the hands of the poachers; these were speedily cleaned and dressed by an expert wildlife veterinary team, and Arthur was hydrated and hooded in order to minimize stress caused by human proximity.
+The priority was to deal with the wounds he had received at the hands of the poachers; these were speedily cleaned and dressed by an expert wildlife veterinary team, and Arthur was hydrated and hooded to minimize stress caused by human proximity.

 A little over an hour later, Arthur stumbled out into the bright afternoon light in his boma.
-He was still a little groggy from his anaesthetic and just starting to get used to the specially-designed hard cast on his left leg, but his wounds were cleaned and dressed and he was doing well.
+He was still a little groggy from his anaesthetic and just starting to get used to the specially designed hard cast on his left leg, but his wounds were cleaned and dressed and he was doing well.